Amid68/Elastic-SIEM-Project/documentation/comprehensive_deployment_report.md

 Cannot evaluate `${ELASTIC_PASSWORD}`.
 Replacement variable `ELASTIC_PASSWORD` is not defined
 ```

-We solved this by explicitly adding the environment variable to the Logstash service definition in docker-compose.yml:
+I solved this by explicitly adding the environment variable to the Logstash service definition in docker-compose.yml:

 ```yaml
 environment: